COVID-19 Information for Students

 CARES Act Funding

-Students who meet basic eligibility criteria for federal financial aid will receive a cash grant from SWOSU as part of the Higher Education Emergency Relief fund through the CARES Act passed by Congress.
+Students who meet basic eligibility criteria for federal financial aid received a cash grant from SWOSU as part of the Higher Education Emergency Relief fund through the CARES Act passed by Congress.
 A recent announcement provides more details.
-If you have questions such as if you are eligible, please contact the Bursar’s office at (580) 774-3019 or email email@example.com.
+If you have questions, please contact the Bursar’s office at (580) 774-3019 or email email@example.com.

 Masks and Shields